 After:

 "You are a recruitment coach.
-I'm interviewing for a digital project manager position at a web agency.
+I have an interview for a Digital Project Manager position at a web agency.
 I have 3 years of project management experience.
-Generate 10 likely questions the recruiter might ask me, with for each one a response strategy in 2-3 sentences using the STAR method (Situation, Task, Action, Result)."
+Generate 10 likely questions the interviewer might ask, with a 2-3 sentence response strategy for each using the STAR method (Situation, Task, Action, Result)."

 Example 5: Analyzing data